stanmaz/BBOalert/Scripts/CustomSyntax/README.md

 - getBidFromContext function computing the call field content dynamically.
 The arguments are :
     - 2 = partner
     - 0 = partner's first bid (opening bid)
-    - 5 = fifth bid above the opening wich is the raise call
+    - 5 = fifth bid above the opening which is the raise call

 The BBOalert code example :